hneth/unikn/README.md

 Resources
 ---------

-The following resources and versions of **unikn** are currently available:
+The following versions of **unikn** and corresponding resources are currently available:

 <table style="width:100%;">
 <colgroup>